Antoon Jurgens: Business activities

-Jurgens was educated to be a merchant, and in 1820 became a butter merchant in Oss, Netherlands.
+Jurgens became in 1820 a butter merchant in Oss, Netherlands.
 The demand for butter increased because of the Belgian Revolt, which caused a large number of soldiers to be stationed in that part North Brabant of the Netherlands.
 After his father's death in 1836, he and his brothers continued the family company.
 In 1854, Jurgens and his brother, Johannes formed Gebroeders Jurgens, a partnership specialized in the butter trade.
-In the 1850s and 1860s, a rise in the value of butter to British and German citizens increased the brothers’ wealth, while the brother largely concentrated on servicing those markets, trade in the home market.
+In the 1850s and 1860s, a rise in the value of butter to British and German citizens increased the brothers’ wealth, while the brothers largely concentrated on servicing those markets, trade in the home market.
 Increased demand led to shipment of supplies obtained in Germany and Austria.

 In a notary document of 25 April 1867, he and his sons Jan, Hendrikus, and Arnoldus, formed a limited company under the name Antoon Jurgens, to actively pursue wholesale trade in butter, and to create a dairy farm.
 Hendrikus was their accountant, Jan was the salesman, and Arnoldus was in charge of the technical aspects of the business.
 They bought butter in the Netherlands, Germany and Austria.
 The butter was brought to Oss, where it was treated, packed and shipped.
 The Prussian-Danish and the Austro-Prussian wars increased the price of butter without a significant impact in transporting the product.

 In May 1871, through the butter industry, Jurgens met Hippolyte Mège-Mouriès, a Frenchman, who had invented margarine.
 Mège-Mouriès had licensed his patent to business in other countries but not to anyone in the Netherlands, as the Netherlands did not have a patent law until 1910.
 Jurgens paid for a demonstration of Mège-Mouriès' process.
 Later that year Jurgens started experimental production of margarine to which initially real butter was added.